juliemessier/JEcol2017/README.md

 data DOI: 10.5281/zenodo.268390

 Please do not use without prior permission.
-Data is z-transformed
+Data is z-transformed.
-See metadata file for more information
+See metadata file for more information.